 Pour Point refers to the lowest temperature at which a fluid can flow when cooled under the specified test conditions.

 The categories of Hydraulic Fluids

 As modern hydraulic systems require high-performance hydraulic fluids to meet the stringent requirements of the systems, manufacturers prepare varieties of hydraulic fluids.

 Petroleum oil has been the preferred energy transfer medium for hydraulic systems for many years.
 They have good lubricating and corrosion-inhibiting properties.
-They are low-cost fluids.
-They are available in a broad range of viscosities.
-But, they are flammable.
-They are also toxic and not very much bio-degradable.
-They must be compatible with the materials of construction (seals).

 Synthetic Fluids (HFD type)